Meet the Team

 Color Guard Director

 Landy Wyatt Roberson is a Texas transplant by way of Mountain Home, Arkansas.
-They have been teaching high school color guard programs all over Texas for the past seven years.
+They have been teaching high school color guard programs all over Texas for the past eight years.

 In addition to teaching, Landy spent four years marching DCI as well as six years marching Independent World Class in the winter seasons, with programs such as Crossmen, The Cavaliers, Cypress Independent, and Invictus World.